Supplemental Nutrition Assistance Program: State options

 States are allowed under federal law to administer SNAP in different ways.
 As of April 2015, the USDA had published eleven periodic State Options Reports outlining variations in how states have administered the program.
 The USDA's most recent State Options Report, published in April 2015, summarizes:

 Some areas of differences among states include: when and how frequently SNAP recipients must report household circumstances; on whether the state agency acts on all reported changes or only some changes; whether the state uses a simplified method for determining the cost of doing business in cases where an applicant is self-employed; and whether legally obligated child support payments made to non-household members are counted as an income exclusion rather than a deduction.

 State agencies also have an option to call their program SNAP; whether to continue to refer to their program under its former name, the Food Stamp Program; or whether to choose an alternate name.
 Among the 50 states plus the District of Columbia, 32 call their program SNAP; five continue to call the program the Food Stamp Program; and 16 have adopted their own name.
 For example, California calls its SNAP implementation "CalFresh", while Arizona calls its program "Nutrition Assistance".

-States and counties with highest use of SNAP per capita

-According to January 2015 figures reported by the Census Bureau and USDA and compiled by USA Today, the states and district with the most food stamp recipients per capita are:

-According to June 2009 figures reported by the state agencies, the USDA, and Census Bureau, and compiled by the New York Times, the individual counties with the highest levels of SNAP usage were: